Dflomo/Shop-Scripts-20MinuteTimer/README.md

 The application sends three notifications, before "deleteing" the information and copying it to the other spreadsheet.

-PM with questions or advise!
+PM with questions or comments!